Drug Interactions between tamsulosin and Xarelto

 Interactions between your drugs

-There were no interactions found in our database between tamsulosin and Xarelto - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between tamsulosin and Xarelto.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Tamsulosin is in the drug class antiadrenergic agents, peripherally acting.